peterwgeorge/Coinbase-Websocket/README.md

 # Coinbase-Websocket

-A C# implementation for connecting to the Coinbase Advanced Trading API WebSocket feed.
+A C# implementation for connecting to the Coinbase Advanced Trading API WebSocket feed and visualizing the data with React.
 This project was created as a learning exercise to understand how to properly establish and maintain WebSocket connections with the Coinbase API using ECDSA or Ed25519 signature authentication.

 ## Overview